Estimated reading time: 9 minutes

 The best approach for children to learn phonics is through interactive visual, auditory, and kinesthetic activities.
 Phonics apps offer an engaging and fun way for kids to develop their phonics skills.
 Encouraging reading books that incorporate phonetic sounds can also enhance their learning experience.
 Consistent practice and repetition are essential in mastering phonics skills.

 A blending app for kids is an educational tool that teaches them to blend sounds and form words.
-Popular apps like Hairy Phonics, Teach Your Monster to Read, and ABC PocketPhonics use interactive games to make learning phonics enjoyable.
+Popular apps like Hairy Phonics, Teach Your Monster to Read, and ABC PocketPhonics use interactive games.
+They make learning phonics enjoyable.
 These apps help improve reading skills and prepare children for academic success.

 Hooked on Phonics is designed for children (3-8 year old) learning to read.
 It’s ideal for those just starting with the alphabet and phonics.